One of my footwear posts.

 It should be noted that in some environments that “quick” dry will never dry.
 Some of our friends down under report that between rain and river crossings their feet are wet until they go to bed.
 What they have reported as that so long as they are using light weight, flexible, highly breathable trail runners which fit well, and a good pair of socks that they have avoided blisters.
 In these sorts of conditions some people have had very good experiences coating feet that are going to be continuously wet with Hydropel.

-I have found waterproof breathable socks such as Rocky Gore-Tex oversocks or SealSkinz tend to be more breathable than “waterproof” boots when worn inside highly breathable trail runners.
-I have also found these socks to be more waterproof than the boots and that I can dry the gore-tex socks over night (skinskiz not so much).
+I have found waterproof breathable socks such as Rocky Gore-Tex oversocks are more breathable than “waterproof” boots when worn inside highly breathable trail runners.
+I have also found these socks to be more waterproof than the boots and that I can dry the gore-tex socks over night.
+Skinskiz are similar, but are not nearly as good as the Rocky Gore-Tex.
 When wearing waterproof socks you don’t need to worry about your shoes getting wet, because you feet are protected inside the sock.
 They also keep your feet clean… often mesh trail runners let a lot of small dirt particles in.
 It’s possible to seal the top of the socks so they can be submerged and keep your feet dry.
 My experience is that unless it’s cool (say below 40F) gore-tex socks are too warm and my feet sweat more than the socks can breath.

 Extra Shoes / Barefoot

 Some people focus on dealing with external moisture when fording streams, walk through the surf, or otherwise immerse feet in water.
 The most common approach is to carry a spare pair of footwear such as sport sandals like Tevas which often add 1.2lb to your load or the slightly lighter Crocs.
 Some people use minimalist shoes or sandals mentioned above for water crossing.
-Sand Socks Grip Socks look like a good option.
+There are a number of companies that make socks with some sort of grippy “sole” such as Grip Socks which is an option.
 The lightest options (and one of the cheapest) I have found are nylon mesh pool shoes which provide modest protection to the soles of my feet and some slight traction.
 I have known people who wear just socks but I don’t think that makes a lot of sense because their traction is worse than bare feet and they offer little real protection.
 Some people do water crossings by taking their shoes off and going barefoot.
 This is a low weight option, but runs the risk of bruising or cutting your foot.
 I do go barefoot for crossings when the crossing is the only reason my feet would be wet and I am confident that the riverbed doesn’t have a lot of sharp rocks.